Liam Gallagher John Squire

 Liam Gallagher John Squire (also referred to as Liam Gallagher & John Squire (Note: Promotional materials and Gallagher himself refer to the album without the ampersand; the latter title is used by streaming services.)) is a collaborative studio album by English singer-songwriter Liam Gallagher (of Oasis and formerly of Beady Eye) and guitarist John Squire (formerly of The Stone Roses and The Seahorses) released on 1 March 2024 through Warner Music UK.
-The album was preceded by the singles "Just Another Rainbow" and "Mars to Liverpool".
-It marks Squire's first album of new material under his own name in twenty years, since Marshall's House (2004), although this time Squire didn't singing on any songs of the album.
+The album was preceded by the singles "Just Another Rainbow" and "Mars to Liverpool" and debuted in the top position on the U.K. charts.
+It marks Squire's first album of new material under his own name in 20 years, since Marshall's House (2004); on this record, however, Squire didn't sing on any songs of the album.